hyperledger/besu-docs/docs/public-networks/tutorials/besu-teku-mainnet.md

 If you're running a [beacon node only](#beacon-node-only), skip to the next step.

-If you're also running a [validator client](#beacon-node-and-validator-client), have a funded Ethereum address ready (32 ETH per validator).
+If you're also running a [validator client](#beacon-node-and-validator-client), have a funded Ethereum address ready (32 ETH and gas fees for each validator).

 Generate validator keys and stake your ETH for one or more validators using the [Staking Launchpad](https://launchpad.ethereum.org/en/).